American Bus Association: Major activities

-Women in Buses Council: Women in Buses Council is to recognize and advance the role of women in the motorcoach industry through networking, education and mentoring programs.
+Women in Buses Council: According to the ABA website, the mission of the Women in Buses Council is to recognize and advance the role of women in the motorcoach industry through networking, education, and mentoring programs.

-Publications: Publishes Destinations magazine, an important glossy magazine in the tour and travel industry, which includes the annual Best of the Best issue, and The Insider, a biweekly newsletter for members and others.
-Compiles and distributes The ABA Motorcoach Marketer, an annual member directory and travel guide.
-Publishes Marketplace Today, which is the official publication of ABA's Annual Meeting & Marketplace.
+Publications: The ABA publishes Destinations magazine for the tour and travel industry, including the annual Best of the Best issue, and The Insider, a biweekly newsletter for members and subscribers.
+The ABA compiles and distributes The ABA Motorcoach Marketer, an annual member directory and travel guide.
+The ABA also publishes Marketplace Today, which is the official publication of the ABA's Annual Meeting & Marketplace.

-Continuing education: Sponsors the Certified Travel Industry Specialist (CTIS) program, providing motorcoach and group travel professionals with industry-specific education and credentialing.
+Continuing Education: Sponsors the Certified Travel Industry Specialist (CTIS) program, providing motorcoach and group travel professionals with industry-specific education and credentialing.
 The education is provided through correspondence courses at Indiana University – Purdue University Indianapolis and attendance at specialized ABA educational seminars.
-Conducts webinars online, and educational talks and seminars at its annual Marketplace event.
+The ABA conducts webinars online, and educational talks and seminars at its annual Marketplace event.

 Awards: Sponsors a Lifetime Achievement Award for individuals who have made major contributions to the motorcoach, tourism, and hospitality industry, and a Kaleidoscope Award for individuals or organizations that have directly impacted the advancement of diversity within the industry.

 Code of Ethics: Sponsors a code of ethics for its members.
 The code was adopted to promote and maintain high standards of business and personal conduct.
 Its ten points cover general business integrity and several specific items of financial behavior.

 Government Affairs: Represents the industry before elected officials and regulatory bodies.
 Monitors pertinent legislative and regulatory activity, and keeps members informed of developments in these areas.
 These activities have helped in securing Americans with Disabilities Act grants to assist coach operators in equipping coaches with wheelchair lifts, and Transportation Security Administration funds in support of industry efforts to improve security measures for drivers and passengers.